google/zetasql/docs/differential-privacy.md

   privacy unit column name in the join predicate or an error is returned.
-+ Cross joins are disallowed between two differentially private table expressions, since they are not joined on the privacy unit column.
++ Cross joins are disallowed between two differentially private table expressions, since they aren't joined on the privacy unit column.

 ### Performance implications of differential privacy